Nike Logo

 1998, Swingman

-The Swingman logo was created in 1998 for baseball player Ken Griffey Jr.’s name line of apparel and footwear.
-The author of the logo, designer Kevin Plath, chose a dynamic image of the athlete.
-While the pose Ken is in might be associated with any other baseball player, it’s the cap worn backward (Griffey Jr.’s trademark) that says otherwise.
+The Nike Swingman logo was created in 1998 for the name sportswear and footwear of baseball player Ken Griffey, Jr. The logo design, featuring a black silhouette of the player and a relatively thick turquoise arched stroke indicating the trajectory of his swing, was designed by Kevin Plath and has become the most recognizable among baseball fans around the world and in particular the United States.
+While the pose Ken is in might be associated with any other baseball player, it’s the cap worn backward (Griffey Jr.’s trademark) that indicates him.

 2003, Tiger Woods